John Strachey (politician)

-Background and education
+Early and education

-Strachey was born in Guildford, Surrey, on 21 October 1901, the youngest of three sons of John St Loe Strachey (1860-1927), editor of The Spectator.
+Strachey was born in Guildford, Surrey, on 21 October 1901, the youngest of three sons of John St Loe Strachey (1860–1927), editor of The Spectator.

 He was educated at Eton College (1915–19).
-He went up to Magdalen College, Oxford in 1920.
+He went up to Magdalen College, Oxford, in 1920.
 At Oxford he was editor, with his close friend Robert Boothby, of the Tory-leaning Oxford Fortnightly Review.
 Strachey's Oxford career was interrupted by ill-health – peritonitis – and he left after two years in 1922 without taking a degree.

 He joined the staff of The Spectator in 1922.

 Political career

 Disciple of Oswald Mosley

 In 1923 Strachey began writing for the Independent Labour Party (ILP) publication New Leader.

 He joined the Labour Party in 1923 and in 1924 he was the unsuccessful Labour candidate for Birmingham Aston.
 He became a close ally of Oswald Mosley, then an up-and-coming Labour politician who had contested Birmingham Ladywood.

-In 1925 Mosley and Strachey published the “Birmingham Proposals”, calling for better policies to deal with unemployment.
+In 1925 Mosley and Strachey published the "Birmingham Proposals", calling for better policies to deal with unemployment.
 In 1925 Strachey published Revolution by Reason, calling for money-printing, redistribution and state planning.
 In 1926, during the General Strike, he became editor of the ILP's Socialist Review and of The Miner.
 He was sympathetic to Marxist analysis, but disliked class warfare.
 In 1928 he visited the USSR.
 On 24 April 1929 he married Esther Murphy (c.
 1899–1962), the daughter of a New York department store owner.
 Mosley was his best man.

 At the 1929 general election he became the MP for Birmingham Aston and Mosley's Parliamentary private secretary.
 In May 1930 Mosley and Strachey resigned over the government's unemployment policies.
 In 1930 he visited the USSR for a second time.
 In February 1931 Strachey supported Mosley in founding the New Party, but he resigned in July 1931 when Mosley rejected socialism and close links with the USSR.
 Mosley subsequently turned to fascism.

 By this time Strachey's marriage had failed, and he renewed an old relationship with Celia Simpson (1900–79), the daughter of a clergyman.
 She had been sacked from The Spectator for being too left-wing, having joined the Communist Party of Great Britain (CPGB).
-In the October 1931 election, Strachey defended his seat at Aston as an independent pro-communist workers’ candidate, but was defeated.
+In the October 1931 election, Strachey defended his seat at Aston as an independent pro-communist workers' candidate, but was defeated.
 He applied to join the CPGB himself but was rejected in the summer of 1932 as an unreliable intellectual.
 He suffered a nervous breakdown and underwent three years of psychoanalysis.
 After obtaining a divorce from his first wife he married Celia on 13 October 1933.
 They had a son, Charles, in 1934 and a daughter Elizabeth in 1936.